-- Encourage extracurricular (including a club fair in week 3) involvement. - Continue to promote three pillars (Connect, Belong, Celebrate). - Weekly recognition of Maverick Citizens and Ambassadors and year end Awards night. - Engage in a process of revising our school Mission and Vision by the end of 2022 and include feedback from students and parents in the process.
+- Encourage extracurricular (including a club fair in week 3) involvement. - Continue to promote three pillars (Connect, Belong, Celebrate). - Weekly recognition of Maverick Citizens and Ambassadors.

-- Division Assurance Survey - Levels of participation in the various extra-curricular activities (clubs, athletic teams and school musical) - Student Voice: Level of interest in opportunities to give feedback to improve school climate, school dress code, grad planning, and revising school Mission and Vision.
+• Division Assurance Survey, levels of participation in the various extra-curricular activities and level of interest in opportunities to give feedback to improve school climate.